admsht/cs451-team-project/sprint-reports/sprint-report-2.md

   Improved our database model structure to avoid naming conflicts with PostgreSQL reserved keywords, resolving potential issues with table creation and queries.
 * **Role-Based Access Control:**
   Implemented custom decorators to restrict access to admin-only pages, ensuring that only authorized personnel can view or modify sensitive system information.
+* **Student Dashboard Enhancement:**
+  Implemented a repair request system in the student dashboard, allowing students to report maintenance issues with different levels of urgency.

 ## Completed Issues/User Stories